AberHu/Knowledge-Distillation-Zoo/README.md

 ## Training
 - Creating `./dataset` directory and downloading CIFAR10/CIFAR100 in it.
 - Using the script `example_train_script.sh` to train various KD methods.
 You can simply specify the hyper-parameters listed in `train_xxx.py` or manually change them.
-- The hyper-parameters I used can be found in the [training logs](https://pan.baidu.com/s/1A0-FCggjwnAtCCoSpGsjzA) (Code: ezed).
+- The hyper-parameters I used can be found in the [training logs](https://pan.baidu.com/s/1A0-FCggjwnAtCCoSpGsjzA) (code: ezed).
 - Some Notes:
 	- Sobolev/LwM alone is unstable and may be used in conjunction with other KD methods.
    - BSS may occasionally destroy the training procedure, leading to poor results.